christin3/Computer-Science-and-Coding-Prep-Material/README.md

 You will find the appropriate thank you and link to the original authors material with their associated files

 # Reason Behind This
-Since taking a 6 month course at UT Austin's codingboot camp and learning how to code full-stack applications, I wanted to start learning the theories behind computer science.
-I want to learn more about Algorithm development, Big O notation, OOP, Data Structures and Discrete Structures , math in computer sciences.
+Since taking a 6 month course at UT Austin's Coding Bootcamp and learning how to code full-stack applications, I wanted to start brush up on theories behind computer science.
+I want to learn more about Algorithm Development, Big O notation, OOP, Data Structures and Discrete Structures.